influxdata/telegraf/plugins/outputs/event_hubs/README.md

   ## Partition key
   ## Metric tag or field name to use for the event partition key.
 The value of
   ## this tag or field is set as the key for events if it exists.
+If both, tag
+  ## and field, exist the tag is preferred.
   # partition_key = ""

   ## Data format to output.